Mike Zunino Player Props: Guardians vs. Mariners

 Mariners Pitching Rankings

-- The Mariners pitching staff is 13th in MLB with a collective 8.8 strikeouts per nine innings.
+- The 8.7 strikeouts per nine innings compiled by the Mariners pitching staff ranks 14th in the league.

-- The Mariners have a 3.33 team ERA that ranks eighth across all league pitching staffs.
+- The Mariners have the sixth-ranked team ERA among all MLB pitching staffs (3.18).

-- Mariners pitchers combine to rank 11th in baseball in home runs allowed (six total, 0.8 per game).
+- Mariners pitchers combine to surrender six home runs (0.7 per game), the fifth-fewest in the league.

-- Gonzales (0-0) gets the start for the Mariners, his second of the season.
+- Kirby (0-1) takes the mound for the Mariners to make his second start of the season.

-- The left-hander last appeared on Sunday against the Cleveland Guardians, when he went five innings, allowing four earned runs while giving up six hits.
+- The right-hander last pitched on Tuesday against the Los Angeles Angels, when he threw 4 1/3 innings, allowing four earned runs while giving up nine hits.

 © 2023 Data Skrive.
 All rights reserved.